Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 ##### DataAdapterLauncher

 The `DataAdapterLauncher.vb` creates a DataProviderServer instance and assigns a HelloWorldAdapter instance (which we will define below) to it.
-Then, it creates two TCP client sockets, because the Proxy Data Adapter, to which our remote .NET Adapter will connect, needs two connections (but as we said, after creating these sockets, you don't have to bother with reading and writing, as these operations are automatically handled by the DataProviderServer).
+Then, it creates two TCP client sockets, because the Proxy Data Adapter, to which our remote .NET Adapter will connect, needs two connections (at least, this is mandatory for Servers earlier than 7.4, then it is supported for backward compatibility).
+However, as we said, after creating these sockets, you don't have to bother with reading and writing, as these operations are automatically handled by the DataProviderServer.
 Let's use TCP ports <b>6661</b> and <b>6662</b>.
 Assign the stream of the first socket to the RequestStream and ReplyStream properties of the DataProviderServer.
 Assign the stream of the second socket to the NotifyStream property of the DataProviderServer.
 Finally, start the DataProviderServer.

 ##### HelloWorldAdapter